award73/skills-github-pages/index.md

----
-title: Welcome to my blog
+# Welcome to my blog!
----
+This is still a work in progress.
+Connect with me on [LinkedIn](http://linkedin.com/in/andrewward4)!